 Information used for Customer Feedback

-All customers who either purchase insurance from us or subsequently contact our customer services department may receive an automated email from our feedback system services provider feefo.com.
+All customers who either purchase insurance from us or subsequently contact our customer services department may receive an automated email from our feedback system services providers feefo.com, Trustpilot, Google Reviews and Zendesk.
 Customer feedback is an important tool for us to understand how we are performing and is integral to the operation of our website.
 After you have purchased you may opt out of receiving emails from feefo.com by using the feefo opt out link at the bottom of their email, by sending us an email, or via our ‘Contact Us’ page.

 3.)
 What are the legal grounds for processing your personal data?